 - 21 rangatahi were released on custodial remand

 - 58 rangatahi were released on custodial remand then later went onto bail

 - 11 rangatahi were released into the community

 Escalation of bail

-Of the finalised cases where a young person was released on bail, the number that subsequently remain on bail, are remanded, or offend fluctuates slightly over the quarters.
-However, those who stayed on bail with no offence still make up half of all statuses for the quarter despite an increase in the amount of cases processed.
+Of the finalised cases where a young person was released on bail, the proportion that subsequently remain on bail is similar to the last quarter.
+The proportion bailed to custodial remand without offending increased.
+Those who stayed on bail with no offence still make up half of all statuses for the quarter.

 Graph text description – final status of first bail

 This chart shows the success on bail for each case which had bail in the quarter for the past two years.

 Of the cases that had some bail during the quarter:

 - 173 did not offend and stayed on bail throughout the quarter or until sentencing